04/19/22

 Putting the fun back into software development with Encore v1.0

-Encore’s founder André Eriksson shares how his frustrations with building for the cloud led him to create the backend development engine he believes will transform developers' lives, and announces the company has raised $3 million in seed funding.
+Encore’s founder André Eriksson shares how his frustrations with building for the cloud led him to create the backend development platform he believes will transform developers' lives, and announces the company has raised $3 million in seed funding.

 4 Min Read